 - 10.4.6 No party will be permitted to have legal representation at an appeals hearing. - 10.4.7 If the student raises new or additional information in support of their appeal, the Preclusion Appeals Committee may require the student to provide supporting documents within a specified time frame.
 If the student does not provide the supporting documents as requested, the committee will determine the outcome on the basis of the original appeal. - 10.4.8 Students may continue their program of study while awaiting the outcome of an appeal, unless the University considers that this places the student at medical risk.
 In these cases, appropriate supporting documents confirming that the student is fit to continue studying must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.4.9 The Preclusion Appeals Committee will notify the student of its decision in writing within five working days from its final meeting for the review period.
 Where the committee denies the student's appeal, the communication will include all reasons for the decision and provide information about further appeals available under Section 11 of this manual, if relevant.
-Copies of the letter will be provided to:
+Copies of the communication will be retained on the student's file.

-- a. the program director - b. the program facilitator (where relevant) - c.
-Campus Central or UniSA partner administration office to be retained on the student's file. - 10.4.10 If the Preclusion Appeals Committee denies the student's appeal, their enrolment will be amended to state that they have been precluded, unless they lodge an appeal with the Student Appeals Committee. - 10.4.11 A copy of all correspondence, and any other relevant documentation, must be provided to Campus Central or UniSA partner administration office to be retained on the student's file. - 10.4.12 A record of the Preclusion Appeals Committee will be kept and include: - a. the date and time of the meeting - b. the members of the committee - c. the information considered by the committee in reaching its decision - d. the decision reached, and - e. the reasons for the decision
+- 10.4.10 If the Preclusion Appeals Committee denies the student's appeal, their enrolment will be amended to state that they have been precluded, unless they lodge an appeal with the Student Appeals Committee. - 10.4.11 A copy of all correspondence, and any other relevant documentation, must be provided to Campus Central or UniSA partner administration office to be retained on the student's file. - 10.4.12 A record of the Preclusion Appeals Committee will be kept and include: - a. the date and time of the meeting - b. the members of the committee - c. the information considered by the committee in reaching its decision - d. the decision reached, and - e. the reasons for the decision